Podcast: Play in new window

-While not all TED talks are brilliant, many are and some are captivating masterpieces.
-Both well-known experts in their fields, as well as individuals who have accomplished remarkable feats, present daily talks, usually with stunning projected photos, graphics and videos.
+While not all TED talks are brilliant, many are, and some are captivating masterpieces.
+Both well-known experts in their fields, as well as individuals who over remarkable stories and ideas, present stunning presentations.

 Chris Anderson and Crowd Accelerated Innovation

-Chris Anderson, who leads the team behind TED Talks and its conferences, spoke in July, 2010 about “crowd accelerated innovation,” an ecosystem of people who innovate, share inspirational light and help reduce the digital divide.
+Chris Anderson, who leads the team behind TED Talks and its conferences, spoke in July, 2010 about “crowd accelerated innovation,” an ecosystem of people who innovate, share their ideas, and help reduce the digital divide.

 Enhanced Learning and a “Self-Fueling Cycle”